-The gelding produced some decent performances when winning three times for trainer Charlie Hills, but has taken his form to a new level this season since joining Yorkshire handler David Barron.
+The gelding produced some decent performances when winning three times for trainer Charlie Hills, and as you’ll know by reading previous guides like the Stayer’s Handicap Hurdle betting tips form can often be very indicative, but he has taken his form to a new level this season since joining Yorkshire handler David Barron.
 Gunmetal has won both his starts and was impressive in the last of those when beating Eastern Impact by half-a-length in an 11-runner class 2 at Newmarket.

 After racing close up, the five-year-old made smooth headway two from home to take up the running approaching the final furlong and then ran on strongly to the line.
 Gunmetal was always holding the runner-up, scoring with more in hand the winning margin suggests, and Eastern Impact is a useful yardstick who has been rated as high as 113.